A Review of the Album "Christ Illusion" by American Thrash Metal Band Slayer

 Christ Illusion Is a Better Album Than Some May Think

 Christ Illusion did so well that it ended up ranking at #5 on the US Billboard 200!
 How about that for a band that has been around in 4 separate decades and written such great songs as Seasons in the Abyss?
-Cult is the favorite song of my former manager Jeff Henderson and I am grateful to him for introducing me to this album.
 Cult was a way for the late Jeff Hanneman to analyze the flaws of religion and there are flaws when people get too involved in religion no matter the faith.
-Overall, Christ Illusion musically still has the speed the Slayer has been known for and they manage to at least slow things down a bit to make themselves seem musically more diverse but these guys have been known for speed, aggression, and lyrics about war, anti-religion, and politics.
+Overall, Christ Illusion musically still has the speed that Slayer has been known for and they manage to at least slow things down a bit to make themselves seem musically more diverse but these guys have been known for speed, aggression, and lyrics about war, anti-religion, and politics.
 The best songs in Christ Illusion are several including Flesh Storm, Catalyst, Jihad, Black Serenade, and Cult.

 Rate the Album Christ Illusion by American Thrash Metal Band Slayer